dart-lang/language/working/2364 - primary constructors/feature-specification.md

 class final Point(int x, int y); // Not supported!
 ```

-Most likely, there is an easy workaround: Make the constructor `const`.
-It
+There is an easy partial workaround: Make the constructor `const`.
+It is
-is very often possible to make the constructor `const`, even in the case
+very often possible to make the constructor `const`, even in the case where
-where the class isn't necessarily intended to be used in constant
+the class isn't necessarily intended to be used in constant expressions:
-expressions: There is no initializer list, no superinitialization, no
-body.
-The only way it can be an error to use `const` on a primary
+There is no body.
+The only ways it can be an error to use `const` on a
-constructor is if the superclass doesn't have a constant constructor, or if
+primary constructor is if the superclass doesn't have a constant
-the class has a mutable or late instance variable, or it has some
+constructor, or if the class has a mutable or late instance variable, or it
-non-constant expressions in instance variable declarations.
-(Those issues
+has some non-constant expressions in instance variable declarations or in
-can only be created by instance variables that are declared explicitly in
-the class body whereas the ones that are created by primary constructor
-parameters will necessarily satisfy the `const` requirements).
+the initializer list.
+Using `const` is not a complete solution, but
+probably OK in practice.

 Finally, we could allow a primary constructor to be declared in the body of
 a class or similar declaration, possibly using a modifier like `primary`,